-The House on Tuesday voted to pass yet another short-term spending bill to keep the government operating and sent it on to the Senate for approval, but it was not quite so easy this time.
-There is growing frustration among some conservative freshmen and veteran lawmakers who reluctantly went along with the two-week stopgap spending measure but voted against another one this time.
+The House and Senate are gearing up this week to pass yet another short-term spending bill to keep the government operating, but it may not be quite so easy this time.
+There is growing frustration among some conservative freshmen and veteran lawmakers who reluctantly went along with the two-week stopgap spending measure and are threatening to vote against another one.

 Rep. Jim Jordan of Ohio, chairman of the Republican Study Committee and one of the top conservatives in the House, says he opposes this piecemeal approach to authorizing spending and wants more cuts, including a ban on federal funding for Planned Parenthood.
 “We must do more than cut spending in bite-sized pieces,” Jordan said in a statement Monday.
 More than half of the Republican Conference are members of the RSC, and Jordan’s move adds pressure for other conservatives to oppose the bill.